NickPrimuth/invoice-app/README.md

 ### Material UI

-I choose to use the Material UI component library for customizable responsiveness, accessibility, clean interface, and helpful date picker integration.
+I choose to use the Material UI component library for customizable responsiveness, accessibility, clean interface, and the helpful date picker integration.

 ### Formik

 Formik was chosen for the robust state management and error handling sysytem.

-### Date